-Warnings of Suicide and Homicidal thought, anger agitation aggression irritability from prescription Medication, Antidepressants anti-anxiety anti-psychotics ADHA
+Warnings of Suicide and Homicidal thought, anger agitation aggression irritability from prescription Medication, Antidepressants anti-anxiety anti-psychotics ADHA. physicians who prescribe CNS active medications have a duty toward, my opinion as a practicing physician and former pharmaceutical industry researcher, Donald H Marks

 Warnings of Suicide and Homicidal thought, anger agitation aggression irritability as an adverse effect of prescription Medication such as Antidepressants, Anti-anxiety anti-depressants, ADHD and others